Azure/Microsoft.AVS.Management/docs/README.md

 These guidelines are expected to help scripts be more robust and supportable.
 The guidelines are also to help avoid negative impact to the AVS customer's Private Cloud.

-## Never touch internal AVS management resources
-Not the installation/management scripts nor a vCenter appliance/plugin once installed must make the AVS management resource available to the user - networks, VMs, resource pools, etc that are provisioned to facilitate AVS own operations must not be accessible to the user.

 ## Never login with cloudadmins through script

 A Module should not attempt to login to vCenter with the AVS provided `cloudadmins` or any other role.
 Scripts that use `Connect-VIServer` or `Connect-SsoAdminServer` will not be allowed to run against an AVS Private Cloud.